-At the top is the basilica, a large square, an ice cream shop, and a cluster of fake wooden trees that looked like Christmas decorations that had not been dismantled.
+At the top are the basilica, a large square, an ice cream shop, and a cluster of fake wooden trees that looked like Christmas decorations that had not been dismantled.

-I thought the view from the basilica was going to be amazing but, sadly, it was not.
-The treetops got in the way of every photo and it was a lot of effort to hike to the top only to be disappointed.
-Wah wah wah.
+I thought the view from the basilica would be amazing, but sadly, it was not.
+The treetops got in the way of every photo, and it was a lot of effort to hike to the top only to be disappointed.

-Protip: At the time, we thought the only way to get to the top was on foot, however, in writing this post, I found out that there is a train/funicular that runs from Vieux Lyon-Cathedrale Saint-Jean (river level) to Fourviere (basilica level).
+Protip: At the time, we thought the only way to get to the top was on foot.
+However, in writing this post, I discovered a train/funicular that runs from Vieux Lyon-Cathedrale Saint-Jean (river level) to Fourviere (basilica level).

 What a fun thing to learn after the fact.

-Speaking of rivers, there are two rivers that run through Lyon, the Rhône and the Saône.
+Speaking of rivers, two rivers run through Lyon, the Rhône, and the Saône.
 The rivers merge in the southern part of the city.

 Back to the hike.